yalmip/yalmip.github.io/_posts/examples/2016-08-31-nonconvexquadraticprogramming.md

 sol = optimize([-1 <= x <= 1,x x.*x <= 1],x'*Q*x,ops2);
 ````

 Still, we have alternative, possibly even faster, ways to solve the problem.
 By reformulating the nonconvex QP to a mixed-integer linear program, the problem can be solved in a fraction of a second.
-A [KKT based indefinite QP solver](/solver/kktqp) is available in YALMIP (assuming you have an efficient MILP solver installed)
+A [KKT based indefinite QP solver](/solver/kktqp) is available in YALMIP (assuming you have an efficient [MILP solver](/tags/#mixed-integer-linear-programming-solver) installed)

 ````matlab
 ops= sdpsettings('solver','kktqp');
 sol = optimize([-1 <= x <= 1],x'*Q*x,ops);
 ````

 We repeat the experiments above, now with the strengthened second-order relaxation, and the KKT based MILP approach.
-From the figure, it is clear the the last method is the most efficient for this problem family.
+From the figure, it is clear the the last method is the most efficient for this problem family, and the solver used.

 ![CPU times]({{ site.url }}/images/nonconvexcomparetimes2.png){: .center-image }